Location Managers

 Community Relations

-Our location managers build productive relationships with property owners, building management, and local communities across South Korea.
-We navigate the cultural protocols that ensure smooth filming relationships.
+Our location managers build strong ties with property owners, building staff, and local communities across South Korea.
+We handle the cultural protocols that keep filming ties smooth.

 04.